 The crowd included early trail advocates and trail builders—including former Mayor Tom Murphy and Boxx —as well as people young and old with a new appreciation for recreational trails.

-On the Hot Metal Bridge, a small ceremony—with Downtown Pittsburgh gleaming in the distance—was followed by a parade of bicyclists who made their way, for the first time, to the Western Terminus of the GAP at the confluence of the Monongahela, Allegheny, and Ohio Rivers in Point State Park.
+A victory celebration was held, followed by a parade of bicyclists who made their way, for the first time, to the Western Terminus of the GAP at the confluence of the Monongahela, Allegheny, and Ohio Rivers in Point State Park.

 After many decades, through the ambitious determination of a dedicated team of trail builders, the day had come that “will change people’s lives,” Murphy said.
 All they had to do was get their bicycles or hiking shoes and make the trail theirs.

 From Clairton Coke Works to Homestead Works, where it was used as fuel for steel production.

 The Allegheny Trail Alliance was incorporated in 1996.

 First interview with Linda McKenna Boxx, page 63; fill in number of landowners to deal with and parcels of land.